-- College facilities staff will make closure recommendations to the Vice President, Finance and Administration.
+- College facilities staff will make closure recommendations to the Executive Vice President, Finance & Administration.

-- The Vice President, Finance and Administration, will review closure or potential closure recommendations with the College President and will seek to consult with the Campus President(s).
-The Vice President, Finance and Administration, will make the decision.
+- The Executive Vice President, Finance & Administration, will review closure or potential closure recommendations with the President.
+The Executive Vice President, Finance & Administration, will make the decision.

 - When possible, a decision to close or delay opening will be made by 5am for upcoming “start of day”, and by 3pm for late afternoon/evening programs and classes.

-- The Director of Public Relations & Community Engagement, Public Relations Manager, or designee will post closure information to PCC Alerts, FlashAlert, and the PCC website, as well as share the closure decision by email with students, staff and faculty.
+- The Senior Director, Communications & Community Engagement, Public Relations Manager, or designee will post closure information to PCC Alerts, FlashAlert, and the PCC website, as well as share the closure decision by email with students, staff and faculty.
 FlashAlert is the single point of contact service used by local media for closure information.